 Beaches is the kid-friendly branch of the Sandals family tree.
 It has two properties in Jamaica, as well as its flagship on Providenciales, the most populated of the Turks and Caicos Islands.
 Like Sandals, pricing is all-inclusive — a big draw for families who just want to hit the easy button on vacation.
 It’s the kind of place where you can fill every second with activities or spend the day horizontal in a hammock, and feel equally good about both.

 Beaches Turks and Caicos is huge, to the tune of more than 750 rooms and suites, but doesn’t feel overwhelming.
 One reason is the staff, who may be the friendliest I’ve found at a resort this size.
-They’re quick to call out a greeting, chat about your day, or escort you when you’re lost on the property (which, if you’re me, will be most of the time).
+They’re quick to call out a greeting, chat about your day, or escort you when you’re lost on the property (not rare, given its size).
 And as you’d expect, they bend over backwards to make little ones feel at home.

 Four different villages, each with a distinct feel and character, make up the resort.
 The newest is Key West Luxury Village, a cluster of beachfront buildings drenched in sky blue and sherbet green.
 Graceful trellises covered in brilliant tropical blooms dot the landscaping, and wide verandas overlook the walkways.
 The feel is elegant yet relaxed, and the light, airy room decor sets a perfect tone for a Caribbean getaway.

-The tile roofs of the Italian Village, curling wrought-iron balconies of the French Village and vibrant colors of the Caribbean Village round out the picture.
-All four sit close together, and guests have complete freedom to move between them; you don’t need to stay in a particular village to use its pools or eat at its restaurants.
+The tile roofs of the Italian Village, curling wrought-iron balconies of the French Village and vibrant colors of the Caribbean Village (the most value-oriented of the four) round out the picture.
+All sit close together, and guests have complete freedom to move between them; you don’t need to stay in a particular village to use its pools or eat at its restaurants.

 Beaches has so many room configurations for families that it would take a separate post just to list them all, from three- and-four-bedroom villas to suites with bunk rooms to standard doubles.
 We stayed in a one-bedroom suite in Key West, which had a huge balcony, a spacious king bedroom, a full kitchen and an overscale trundle daybed in the living room.
 A family of four could fit with ease.